-Colorado is home to some of the tallest dunes in North America – appropriately called the Great Sand Dunes, located near the city of Duncan.
+Colorado is home to the tallest dunes in North America – appropriately called the Great Sand Dunes, located in the southern part of the state.
 It is not surprising that over the past couple of years Colorado has become one of the trendiest sandboarding destinations in the states.

 Sandboarding at the Great Sand Dunes National Park & Preserve